-Growth in standards uptake depends on delivering more value to producers and looking at ways to practically reduce the costs of certification.
+Growth in upstream involvement in sustainability schemes depends on these schemes delivering more value to producers and looking at ways to practically reduce the costs of participation.

-These costs need to be weighed up against the financial benefits that standards offer.
+These costs need to be weighed up against the financial benefits that standards and similar systems offer.
 Price premiums, improved market access and reduced production costs are some of the most common benefits.
-However, for many producers these benefits are not always fully realised, which can make them question whether standards and certification make sense for their business.
+However, for many producers these benefits are not always fully realised, which can make them question whether participation makes sense for their business.

-Standards recognise this challenge, and a number of ISEAL members and partners are exploring how they can deliver more value to producers, either through reducing the cost of becoming certified or increasing the market value of certification.
+Sustainability systems recognise this challenge, and a number of ISEAL members and partners are exploring how they can deliver more value to producers, either through reducing the cost of participation or increasing the market value of certification.
 Innovations include:

 - customising their offer and services to better meet producer needs

 - strengthening the benefits of programmes, standards and certification through creating additional value streams ranging from payment for environmental services to the packaging of data

 - building partnerships with traders and financial service providers to improve access to credit